Boris Kozo-Polyansky: Evolutionary theory of symbiogenesis

-Symbiogenesis, the theory which describes the endosymbiotic origin of Eukaryotic cells, which endocytosed smaller prokaryotes that later became DNA containing organelles such as mitochondria and plastids, was first suggested by Andreas Franz Wilhelm Schimper (1856 –1901) in his 1883 seminal paper: “On the development of chlorophyll grains and color bodies.”
+Symbiogenesis, the theory which describes the endosymbiotic origin of Eukaryotic cells, which endocytosed smaller prokaryotes that later became DNA containing organelles such as mitochondria and plastids, was first suggested by Andreas Franz Wilhelm Schimper (1856 –1901) in his 1883 seminal paper: "On the development of chlorophyll grains and color bodies."
 However, the theory wasn't detailed in a substantial manner until Konstantin Mereschkowski (1855–1921) published his 1905 paper, "The nature and origins of chromatophores in the plant kingdom," where the term Symbiogenesis was first coined.
 It was in this academic landscape that Kozo-Polyansky pioneered the idea that symbiogenesis could be explained through the classical Darwinian notion of evolution, something his two predecessors failed to do.
 He first publicly related this theory in 1921 at the All Russian Congress of Russian Botanists in Petrograd.

 Yet, it wasn't until 1924, through the publication of Kozo-Polyansky's seminal work "The New Principle of Biology: An Essay on the Theory of Symbiogenesis," that the evolutionary context and importance of symbiogenesis was fully detailed for the first time.

-In "The New Principle of Biology: An Essay on the Theory of Symbiogenesis" Kozo-Polyansky posited many novels theories and observations that had yet been developed by other biologists.
+In "The New Principle of Biology: An Essay on the Theory of Symbiogenesis" Kozo-Polyansky posited many novel theories and observations that had yet been developed by other biologists.
 The novel views that he proposed in the text, are the following: